 C. If you are really low in one numerical category, below both medians, or split the medians but have a sloppy application, poor interview, bad visit, or C&F issue, etc. then it's going to be a long wait.
 You could go complete in September and not hear from a school until March, April, or even May.
 So we are talking up to 6 or more months for some people.
 The range could be 1-6 months.
 But, this probably means that school was a stretch for you and you applied to some other schools where you are an A or B.

 I'll end with an anecdote which I find to be helpful in summing this all up.
-Four + years ago when I left law school administration and a fancy dean title and started on the consulting side of things someone sent me a long email with a heck of a lot of information on themselves, their applications and the 21 schools they applied to.
+Six + years ago when I left law school administration and a fancy dean title and started on the consulting side of things someone sent me a long email with a heck of a lot of information on themselves, their applications and the 21 schools they applied to.
 They asked me what their chances were at each school and when they would hear from them.
 I got 20 of 21 ultimate admit/deny decisions correct and yet messed up on the timing for most of them.
 Why?
 Because most admissions decisions are not cut and dry.
 You don't apply to only schools where you are above both medians.
 And over time, for each school, their needs change dramatically.
 Which is the real point of this blog.
 I would never read too much into the timing of other people's admits, or yours.
 I've been in this industry since 1999 and I can't predict timing that well.
 But, admission isn't a race.
 And for most it isn't even a journey (I personally love the journey).It is a destination.
-Hang in there and please don't worry about the results of other people.
-Tomorrow is the first day after Thanksgiving and results are about to come out faster than they have been.
+Hang in there and please don't worry about the timing of the results of other people.
+Put together a quality application and ride on that -- even if the ride is longer than you may expect.